junxit/us-congress-bills-111/bill.md

     - **(i)** whether any new production was brought online;
     - **(ii)** whether any facilities halted production unexpectedly; and
     - **(iii)** whether any facilities used for production were decommissioned or otherwise permanently removed from service; and
-  - **(C)** an assessment of progress made in the previous 5 years toward establishing domestic production of molybdenum-99 for medical uses.
+  - **(C)** an assessment of progress made in the previous 5 years toward establishing domestic production of molybdenum-99 for medical uses, including the extent to which other medical isotopes coproduced with molybdenum-99, such as iodine-131 and xenon-133, are being used for medical purposes.
 - **(2)** An assessment of the progress made by the Department of Energy and others to eliminate all worldwide use of highly enriched uranium in reactor fuel, reactor targets, and medical isotope production facilities.

 ## § 9.
 Definitions